qitianwu/SGFormer/Readme.md

 [2023.12.20] We supplement more details for how to run the code.

+[2024.05.05] We supplement the code for testing time and memory in the directory ./medium/

 ## Model and Results

 The model adopts a simple architecture and is comprised of a one-layer global attention and a shallow GNN.